ddaphnje/Lab1_Git_Varde/README.md

 # Lab 1 Activity
-This belongs to Kyla Daphnie
+This belongs to Kyla Daphnie Varde